February 28, 2022

 Emmanouil Bitsakis, The Pursuit of Happiness, 2020

-A Bridge and a Sunset
+A Bridge & a Sunset

 The purpose of this contribution is not to provide a philologically accurate reading of Nietzsche’s writings.
 That is notoriously a daunting task.
 What we are going to discuss here is a particular reading of Nietzsche, which inevitably carries its own peculiar type of misinterpretation, a reading that develops within a specific political and philosophical context, that of the emergent and fast-growing movement of Anarchist Transhumanism.